ajaydsouza/add-to-footer/readme.txt

 = 1.3 =
 * New: Support for Google Analytics' new Universal Analytics
 * New: Admin interface
+* New: Disable admin notice if the plugin is disabled
 * Fixed: Language initialisation and renamed localisation to `add-to-footer`

 = 1.2 =